chw081/2048-Puzzle-Game/README.md

 # 2048 Puzzle Game

+## About

+The **2048 Puzzle Game** is a modern implementation of the classic sliding tile game where players combine numbers to reach the coveted 2048 tile.
+Developed using Java and JavaFX, this project showcases the integration of graphical interfaces and logical gameplay mechanics, providing an engaging and interactive experience.

 Welcome to the **2048 Puzzle Game**!
 This is a Java-based implementation of the classic sliding puzzle game, enhanced with a graphical user interface using JavaFX.

 ---